Sunday, August 17, 2025

 Wanting a break from my Manx squares, but still desiring to work with fabric and floss, I decided to give in to the desire to embroider something.

-Perusing books lately, I've come across some fun embroidery ideas.
+Perusing library books lately, I've come across some fun embroidery ideas.
 Embroider Your Life is more of an inspiration than it is a project book.
 But it also provides some fun designs the reader can use.

 Seeing a whimsical fox pillow in the above book, I decided that's what I'd do.